 In a new pipe, odorant molecules attach to the pipe wall.
 Therefore, the odorant no longer remains in the gas stream, and it becomes odorless.
 The pipeline continues to adsorb the odorant until the line becomes saturated, then the odorant begins to stay in the gas.
-It is unclear, however, how long this process can take, which is why it is common to “pickle” the line to speed up the progression.
+However, it is unclear how long this process can take, so it is common to “pickle” the line to speed up the progression.

-In addition to the adsorption issue, the porous inner wall of the new steel pipe contains mill scale and rust, which includes metal oxides.
-The metal oxides react with some odorant (tert-butyl mercaptan) and create disulfides that are less odorous than mercaptan.
+In addition to the adsorption issue, the new steel pipe’s porous inner wall contains mill scale and rust, which includes metal oxides.
+The metal oxides react with some odorant (tert-butyl mercaptan) and create disulfides, which are less odorous than mercaptan.
 In this case, odor fade occurs.

 What is Pickling Gas Line?

 Pickling is the process used on new gas lines to pre-odorize or saturates the line with odorant so that the pipe stops adsorbing the odorant.
 In this case, the line may be initially dosed with the extra odorant, perhaps by using a temporary odorizer.
 The odorant is monitored on the back end of the pipeline for detection.
 The pickling usually continues until the gas’s odorant level at the tail end of the line is comparable to the level at the odorizer.